rocket-pool/RPIPs/assets/rpip-52/rewards-file-spec.md

     * With default `mode` (0644)
     * No `mtime` structure
     * Containing a file, named as described above, containing the SSZ-formatted Rewards Tree

+# Sample Data

+A sample .ssz file can be downloaded [here](../assets/rpip-52/rp-rewards-holesky-155.ssz).

+It has IPFS CID `bafybeig4ofwnvou4bgehwzrc27nhfczd2cls5gzejsbliibrwm35owmaca`.